 Data layer

 As it was written in the previous chapters, the data for visualization tool uses public data provided by DFO Canada.
-Data is converted from Excel to JSON format, which is suitable for using it inside web browser environment.
+Data is converted from Excel to JSON format, which is suitable for using it inside a web browser environment.

-Web browser gets data by using HTTP REST request, therefore if dataset is changed, it can point to any URL with file which contains JSON file with data in suitable format for visualization tool to use.
-So, for the future use any web API can be used as data source, which is very convenient if several people work with fishery data (one user uploads file with data, second user analyzes it with visualization tool etc.)
+Web browser gets data by using HTTP REST request, therefore if the dataset is changed, it can point to any URL with a file which contains JSON file with data in a suitable format for visualization tool to use.
+So, for future use, any web API can be used as a data source, which is very convenient if several people work with fishery data (one user uploads the file with data, the second user analyzes it with the visualization tool etc.)

 Logic Engine

 As a framework engine, the tool uses TypeScript framework Angular version 10.
-It is a popular JavaScript based web framework.
-For presenting data there is amCharts4 library included in the project, which allows to generate sophisticated interactive data visualizations using JavaScript inside web browser.
+It is a popular JavaScript-based web framework.
+For presenting data there is an amCharts4 library included in the project, which allows generating sophisticated interactive data visualizations using JavaScript inside a web browser.

 User interface overview